fbpx

 101ft motor yacht BLOSSON in Phuket, Thailand w 5 crew, sleeps 8-9 guests.

-I booked a Boston to Bangkok roundtrip ticket so I could take advantage of low fare one way air travel to Chiang Mai (75-minute duration with 45+ flights per day) North, then a one-way to Phuket (2-hour duration but less choices for direct flights), and back to Bangkok.
-Flying back to Bangkok is only 3 hours and prices begin at $40 U.S.!
+I booked a Boston to Bangkok round-trip ticket so I could take advantage of low-fare one-way air travel to Chiang Mai (75-minute duration with 45+ flights per day), North, then a one-way to Phuket (2-hour duration but fewer choices for direct flights), and back to Bangkok.
+Flying back to Bangkok is only 3 hours, and prices begin at $40 U.S.!

 THAI-TINERARY